MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-enable.md

 ---

-# Enable external data sharing in a Fabric tenant
+# Enable external data sharing in a Fabric tenant (preview)

 This article is intended for Fabric administrators who want to enable external data sharing in their Fabric tenant.